International Council for Traditional Music

 11:30 Ulaş Özdemir Alevi Cassette Culture and Memory: The Continuous Rediscovery of Historical Audio Recordings in Alevi Music Performance

-12:00 Burcu YILDIZ Digital Recollections of Armenian Folk Songs: Reflections of Diasporic Memory with the Houshamadyan Project
+12:00 Burcu Yildiz Digital Recollections of Armenian Folk Songs: Reflections of Diasporic Memory with the Houshamadyan Project

 12:30 Hande Sağlam The Master-Apprentice Relationship in the Âşık Tradition and Its Role in the Continuity of Collective Memory